Become a Guide Runner

 Anyone can become a guide runner and support blind and partially sighted people by guiding them whilst running.

-There are also some guidance documents available to support people to act as guide runners, these are available on the right hand side menu of this page.
+There are also some guidance documents available to support people to act as guide runners, these are available further down this page.

 To become a licensed guide you need to:

 - Attend a Sight Loss Awareness and Guide Running workshop